FireFlyMediaGroup/InvoiceApp/docs/rbac-implementation-plan-v2.md

 1. Security First: Always implement role checks on both client and server sides to ensure robust security.
 2. Principle of Least Privilege: Grant users the minimum level of access required for their role.
-3. Consistent Implementation: Use the established authorized callback and any additional middleware consistently across the application.
+3. Consistent Implementation: Use the established authorized callback and rbacMiddleware consistently across the application.
 4. Performance Consideration: Optimize role checks to minimize impact on application performance, especially for frequently accessed routes.
 5. Thorough Testing: Implement comprehensive unit, integration, and end-to-end tests for all role-based functionality.
 6. Clear Documentation: Keep this document and all related documentation up-to-date as changes are made.